-Shareholders in some companies will want to vary these usual rules.
-Circumstances in which this commonly happens are:
+Shareholders in some companies will want to vary these default rules.
+Circumstances in which this commonly happens include:

-Companies are often set up on the understanding that, irrespective of their shareholdings, the shareholders will have a relationship akin to that of partners in a partnership - an equal say in how the company is run and how it develops, equal access to company information, and an equal share in the company's success.
-Lawyers often call companies like this 'quasi-partnerships'.
+Companies are often set up by founders on the understanding that they will have a relationship akin to that of partners in a partnership - an equal say in how the company is run and how it develops, equal access to company information, and an equal share in the company's success.

 Investors with a minority stake